-SPED 512 Structures for Teaching and Learning: Academic 3 hours SPED 513 Structures for Teaching and Learning: Functional 3 hours SPED 521 Assessment & Evaluation 4 hours SPED 524 Assistive Technology & Specialized Support 1 hour SPED 531 Case Management 2 hours SPED 552 Community Supports and Transitional Programs 2 hours SPED 576 Practicum: Mild to Moderate 2 hours
+SPED 512 Structures for Teaching and Learning: Academic 3 hours SPED 513 Structures for Teaching and Learning: Functional 3 hours SPED 521 Assessment & Evaluation 4 hours SPED 524 Assistive Technology & Specialized Support 1 hour SPED 531 Case Management 3 hours SPED 552 Community Supports and Transitional Programs 2 hours SPED 576 Practicum: Mild to Moderate 2 hours SPED 577 Practicum: Moderate to Severe 2 hours SPED Endorsement Courses effective Spring 2024 (19 hours) Complete the following:

+SPED 512 Structures for Teaching and Learning: Academic 3 hours SPED 513 Structures for Teaching and Learning: Functional 3 hours

+SPED 521 Assessment & Evaluation 4 hours

+SPED 552 Community Supports and Transitional Programs 2 hours

+SPED 576 Practicum: Mild to Moderate 2 hours

 SPED 577 Practicum: Moderate to Severe 2 hours

 Master of Arts in Education

+Purpose

-The Master of Arts in Education (MAEd) program is designed to provide candidates two alternative pathways to obtain an MAEd degree.
+The Master of Arts in Education (MAEd) program is designed to provide candidates an alternative pathway to obtain an MAEd degree.

-Track One: (MAEd without Licensure) is for candidates who desire to understand content and methods pertaining to teaching and learning, but are not pursuing a teaching license.
+MAEd without Licensure is for candidates who desire to understand content and methods pertaining to teaching and learning, but are not pursuing a teaching license.
 This program is an alternative to the Master of Arts in Teaching (MAT) program.
 The MAEd Track One is a Master's level program that does not meet the requirements for state licensure and does not require candidates to complete the full clinical practice practicum or pass required content knowledge tests.
 It is recommended for candidates who have completed an undergraduate BA or BS degree in a field other than education, desire a Master's degree in education, but do not plan to teach in the United States.
-At a reasonable time after making the decision to enter Track One and completing the requirements for the degree, a student can re-enroll in the graduate program to complete any remaining components, to be considered for recommendation by a program director in the School of Education.
+At a reasonable time after making the decision to enter Track One and completing the requirements for the degree, a student can re-enroll in the graduate program to complete any remaining components, to be considered for recommendation by a program director in the College of Education.

+Degree Outcomes

+Educational Objectives

+To enable students to: